JanaGa/liqd-glossary/README.rst

     A tool is a software that implements a specific method.
 In our context they can be used synonymously.

-    In one process, content may be transfered from one method to another or even worked on with different methods at the same time (e.g. online and offline).
+    In one process, content may be transferred from one method to another or even worked on with different methods at the same time (e.g. online and offline).

-    Different software solutions have different approaches on how to build processes from individual methods.
+    Different software solutions have different approaches on how to build processes with individual methods.

 phases (German: Phase)
     A process is typically structured as a progression of phases.
-The end of each phase marks a milestone with intermediary result that can be build upon in the next phases.
+The end of each phase marks a milestone with intermediary results that can be build upon in the next phases.

     The end of a phase can be determined by several factors, e.g. a fixed date, a quorum, or an admin action.

-    Phases can also have significant impact on the features that are available to users.
+    Phases can also define the features/functionalities that are available to users.

     All processes have an announce phase before and a result phase after the participation.

-    Note that phases are most common on processes, but may also exist on smaller entities such as methods or even individual proposal.
+    Note that phases are defined as a subcategory of processes here, but may also exist on smaller entities such as methods or even individual proposal.